Emotion’s Key Role In Digital Ad Effectiveness

 In his books Lemon and Look out , Orlando Wood offers a blueprint for emotional effectiveness.
 Wood has built on the work of Iain McGilchrist, psychiatrist, writer, and former Oxford literary scholar, to show how our left- and right-brain hemispheres orientate our attention and emotions.

-In his books, Orlando identified the left and right brain creative features of advertising.
+In his books, Orlando identified the left and right brain creative features of emotional advertising.
 For generating strong, positive intense emotion, it’s the right-brain features you want to aim for.

 We analyzed 50 Pins to see what impact these features have on effectiveness.
 The results are powerful.
 Pins with higher than average right-brain features, and lower than average left-brain features, caused a 90% increase in brand favorability.